td-shi/docker-tinycore/README.md

 x86/x86\_64 packages

-- rootfs.gz (or rootfs64.gz): contains base system binaries and a file system layout
+- rootfs.gz (or rootfs64.gz): contains base system binaries and a file system layout.
-- squashfs-tools.tcz: contains a squashfs builder and expander
+- squashfs-tools.tcz: contains a squashfs builder and expander.

 These original packages are found under